CATastrophic141/Simpson-app1-impl/README.md

 The CheckBox program can display items based on their completion status.
 To display only complete items, click on the “**Show Completed**” button.
 To display only incomplete items, click on the “**Show incomplete**” button.
 To display all items, click on the “**Show All**” button.

+## Sorting information on the table

+To sort the items based on a specific value, click on the header of the column you want to sort by.
+Sorting will be implemented by descending order, ascending order, or by no sorting order.

 ## Saving a list to a file

 To save a list to a file, click on the “**File**” menu button, and then click on the “**Save**” option.
 A file saving window will appear.
 Navigate to the where the file is intended to be saved, specify a file name, and then click “**Save**.”